Maxelee/zoomGZ/docs/source/index.rst

 Contents
 --------
 See the :doc:`simulations` section for details about the suite, including the process for :doc:`access`.
-We include a brief tutorial for interacting with the simulation data in :doc:`zoomGZ-tutorial`.
+We include a brief tutorial for interacting with the simulation data in :doc:`tutorial`.

 .. toctree::

    simulations
    access
    contact
+   tutorial